marcoheiling/20-Abgabe02-Heiling-Suekar/README.md

 * Michael Sükar

 ## Planned Execution:
-We start by reading all files, to get brief overview.
+- We start by reading all files, to get brief overview.
-Step 2 will be writing some basic tests.
-Step 3 find bug with tests, repeat step 2 and so on...
+- We setup the project with the maven project structure and the given files
+- We complete the pom.xml and check all maven targets
+- We will find the three errors in the given implementation
+- Then we implement the Generic Queue
+- Writing tests to have a 100% code coverage
+- create maven site documentation where we have the javadoc and some manual informations
+- while we are doing the project we write our labreport

 ## Tasklist
 - [x] First Steps